IN THIS ARTICLE

 - Keep your bulk SMS recipient lists as short as possible

-- Keep each message shorter than 160 characters—beyond this, your message will send as TWO or more messages, each of which counts against your limit with the carriers, even if it eventually displays as one message for your recipients
+- If possible, keep each message shorter than 160 characters—beyond this length, your message will count as TWO or more messages with the carriers, even if it eventually displays as one message for your recipients

 - Use bulk SMS messaging sparingly, and preferentially use bulk secure messaging instead of bulk SMS—the less you use bulk SMS, the more likely it is to work when you need it